TrueVotes/TrueVote/truevote-engine/README.md

 - voter_identifiers: a list of identifiers (e.g. first name, SSN) to identify the voter
 - poll_operators: the account IDs of the poll operators

-The poll ID and destination address together will be used to count responses after voting has been completed.
-Only votes whose timestamp falls within the valid time range & whose source address stems from one of the poll operator wallets will be considered.
+The poll ID and destination account ID together will be used to count responses after voting has been completed.
+Only votes whose timestamp falls within the valid time range & whose source account ID stems from one of the poll operator wallets will be considered.
 The user idenfitiers will be all capitalized.

 ## Poll Operators